Can I get an extension to the deadline?

 No, we do not accept submissions (co-)authored by scholars based at the University of Amsterdam.

 – Six nights in a hotel in Amsterdam

-– Costs of visa for those from global south
+– Costs of visa for those who need one to enter the Netherlands

 – Round trip to Amsterdam (by train if the travel distance is less than 1500km)

 The residency does not cover travel insurance, transportation from the airport or within Amsterdam, any additional hotel nights and the remaining lunches and dinners.
 Funding of accommodation and travel are conditional on the submission of a full draft paper one month before the start of the residency.